alyssavanerelli/grahami/README.md

 evaluating the completeness of the genome at each step

 checks how many conserved vertebrate genes show up in our genomes

+need to download the vertebrata genes - cannot remember how to do this ?